A feature that limits the number of times your display or video ads appear to the same person.

 Frequency is the number of times a user sees ads in your display or video campaign over a given time period.
 Frequency capping works differently on display campaigns and video campaigns.

-- When you turn on frequency capping for a campaign, you set a limit for the number of impressions that you will allow an individual user to have per day, per week or per month.
-You also choose whether the limit applies to each ad, ad group, or campaign.
+- When you set the frequency cap for a display campaign, you manage the number of impressions you will allow an individual user to have on the campaign per day, week, month, or any combination.

 - You can set a frequency cap to manage the number of impressions on the campaign, ad group or ad.

 - Third-party cookies are used by default, but if those are not available, then first-party cookies are used to approximate impressions.